PTE Summarize Spoken Text: 8 Tips to Get High Scores

 Recheck Your Answer

-Once you’ve finished writing, spend at least 2 minutes to check the vocab, spelling, and sentence structure.
-Many mistakes can be made while writing, such as incorrect punctuation, (coincident) spelling errors, and grammar.
+Once you’ve finished writing, spend at least 2 minutes checking the vocabulary, spelling, and sentence structure.
+Many mistakes can be made while writing, such as incorrect punctuation, coincidental spelling words, and grammatical errors.

 In addition, your content should be related to the speech.
 Also, don’t add unnecessary details or examples in the answer to avoid excessive words.
 Therefore, again, double-checking your summary is highly recommended.